Team Structure

 • Anywhere that distracts you or impedes your ability to do your work.

-• Anywhere that doesn't allow you to commute to our London offices, whenever required to, without unreasonable costs, time or effort.
+• Anywhere that doesn't allow you to occasionally commute to our London offices, whenever required to, without unreasonable costs, time or effort.